-Perkins® Engine Service Kit
+Deutz® Engine Service Kit

 One easy-to-purchase kit including all the needed engine filters to maintain peak welder performance.
-Includes air filter, fuel filter, connection to the welder.
+Includes air filter, fuel filter, oil filter, and fuel water separator.

 Remote Output Control

 Portable control provides same dial range as the output control on the welder.
 The remote features a convenient 12-pin plug for easy connection to the welder.